-A collection of the most recent videos by CROW about patients, releases and treatments.
+A collection of recent videos by CROW about patients, releases and treatments.
 Be sure to follow our channel on YouTube so you don't miss any of our videos!

 A male North American river otter was recently released after a four-month long recovery for a broken femur after being hit by a car.

 23 Florida softshell hatchlings were released on May 15.
 The turtles hatched just before Mother's Day on May 12.
 They had been incubating at CROW since February 27.

 A North American river otter patient attempts to catch some live fish in his enclosure. the otter is recovering from a fractured leg after being hit by a vehicle.

 CROW's education ambassador Violet, an eastern indigo snake, was recently upgraded to a larger enclosure.
 The enclosure features a burrow and substrate to mimic her natural environment.

 A great blue heron is released after having two fishing hooks removed from its body.